zonca/zonca-blog/_posts/2020-05-21-jetstream_kubernetes_magnum.md

 ## Setup access to the Jetstream API

-First install the OpenStack client, please use these exact versions, also please run at Indiana, which currently has the Rocky release of Openstack, the TACC deployment has an older release of Openstack.
+First install the OpenStack client, please use these exact versions, also please run at Indiana, the TACC deployment has an older release of Openstack.

-    pip install python-openstackclient==3.16 python-magnumclient==2.10
+    pip install python-openstackclient==3.18 python-magnumclient==3.10

 Load your API credentials from `openrc.sh`, check [documentation of the Jetstream wiki for details](https://iujetstream.atlassian.net/wiki/spaces/JWT/pages/39682064/Setting+up+openrc.sh).